 Make sure that the script you import it is an ES module.

-I hope you can try our small library and even extend it a little bit.
+I hope you can try our little library and even extend it a little bit.
 As I mentioned earlier, I've put it on GitHub.
 Feel free to fork it, play, and send pull requests.

-Let me clarify again: The purpose of this tutorial is not to suggest that you should always write your own library.
+Let me clarify again: the purpose of this tutorial is not to suggest that you should always write your own library.
 There is a dedicated team working together to make the large, mature library as good as possible.
 The purpose here is to give you some insight into what might happen inside the library; I hope you have learned some tips here.

 This post has been updated with Jacob Jackson's contribution.
 Jacob is a web developer, tech writer, freelancer and open source contributor.